Spectral versus interpolation norms in tracial nonassociative $\mathrm{L}^p$-spaces

 The following result is a generalization of McCarthy's inequalities \cite[Lemma 2.6 p.~260]{McC67} (see also \cite{Rot67} and \cite[Theorem IV.2.14 p.~98]{Bha97}).

 \begin{prop} Let $\cal{M}$ be a von Neumann algebra equipped with a normal semifinite faithful trace $\tau$.
-Let $x$ and $y$ be positive $\tau$-measurable operators. \begin{enumerate} \item If $0 < r \leq 1$ and if the elements $x^r$ and $y^r$ belongs to $\L^1(\cal{M})$ then
+Let $x$ and $y$ be positive $\tau$-measurable operators. \begin{enumerate} \item If $0 < r \leq 1$ and if the elements $x^r$ and $y^r$ belong to $\L^1(\cal{M})$ then

 \item If $r \geq 1$ and if $(x+y)^r \in \L^1(\cal{M})$ then

 \end{enumerate} \end{prop}

 \begin{proof} 1.
 The function $f \co t \mapsto t^r$ is concave on $[0,\infty)$.
 We obtain the submajorization